Miserlou/RJModules/README.md

   * Drumpler!
   * Reese!
 (2 saws with independent LFP, mixed into a notch filter and overdrive before final LPF)
   * VOCTFILT - Filter where the cutoff maps to v/oct
+  * That Fucking Wub - That fucking FM wubber!

 ## Building